Among other things, the results so far include:

-Our staff serves South Carolina in three major domains: arts education, artist development, and community arts development.
+Our staff serves South Carolina in: arts learning, artist development, and community arts development.
 We help arts providers offer unique arts experiences to residents and visitors.
 From free poetry readings and gallery crawls to sweetgrass basketry workshops and ticketed dance, music, or theatre performances, they create an environment that contributes to quality of life from three “corner” counties of Oconee, Horry, and Beaufort to the 43 arranged inside.